davideloba/daliMaster_rpi/README.md

 ## Next

 See more informations about shell commands [here](/examples/shellControl/README.MD).
 See other examples to play with your lamps (try [Pulse.py](/examples/pulse)).
-See also the following links to know more about DALI and LW14, the chip from which the [daliMaster](https://) is powered by.
+See also the following links to know more about [daliMaster](https://) and DALI.

 ## Useful links